 This matter was scheduled for a remote hearing on July 13, 2021.
+Present were:

-Present were: , the property owner; and, Arlene Andrews and Kimberly Arrington, on behalf of DC Water.
+the property owner; and, Arlene Andrews and Kimberly Arrington, on behalf of DC Water.

 The property involved is a single family 2-story house with a basement.
 The property has five (5) bathrooms, one kitchen, a dishwasher, a washing machine and two (2) outside faucets.

-It is stated that he has lived in the house for 20+ years and that his water and sewer bill ranges between Fifty Dollars (\$50.00) and One Hundred Fifty Dollars (\$150.00) per billing cycle.
-Stated that he normally resides in Florida from January to June each year but due to Covid-19, he returned to the District of Columbia at the end of July 2020.
-Stated that he was not in residence during the period in dispute.
+stated that he has lived in the house for 20+ years and that his water and sewer bill ranges between Fifty Dollars (\$50.00) and One Hundred Fifty Dollars (\$150.00) per billing cycle.

+stated that he normally resides in Florida from January to June each year but due to Covid-19, he returned to the District of Columbia at the end of July 2020.

+stated that he was not in residence during the period in dispute.

-Florida to check the house, tidy up and check the mail.
+stated that a lady (maid) comes into the house twice weekly when he is in Florida to check the house, tidy up and check the mail.
 He stated that his water and sewer bill is on auto-pay.
 He stated that the outside faucet is turned-off by a valve inside of the house.